 - 9. We are now going to add hydrogen atoms to the protein.
 From within the 5EW8 tab, at the Protonation & Tautomers option, click on Add Hydrogens.
 A pop-up window will inform you that 2347 hydrogens were added to the protein.
 Click OK.
 Remember: check the hydrogens in the binding site to ensure they are properly located!
 For this example, they are correct. - 10.
 In this example we can skip the Extract/Delete Waters step, as we have already deleted all water molecules after importing the protein. - 11.
-We move to the next part by clicking on Delete Ligands/Cofactor on the left-hand list.
+We move to the next part by clicking on Delete Ligands/Cofactor on the lefthand list.
 We select the ligand A:5SF803, then click Extract.
+Extracted ligands are removed from the proteins file and automatically reloaded into the Hermes so that that can be used, for example to define the binding site.
 The Save Ligand A:5SF803 window pops up and we will insert a file name, for example ligandA, and click Save to save in the selected working directory.